-- Vendors must have a SaaS or cloud offering on-premises-only applications are out of scope. - Software application can be purchased separately (not just functionality built into a larger system) and is available off the shelf without required customization. - Software application has capabilities for determination, calculation, exemptions, filing/returns, and/or registration. - The vendor had at least \$5 million in 2020 tax management software revenue. - The vendor has a minimum of one tax solution in market for at least three years. - The vendor must have a significant footprint with businesses with 1,000+ employees.
+- Vendors must have a SaaS or cloud offering on-premises-only applications are out of scope. - Software application can be purchased separately (not just functionality built into a larger system) and is available off the shelf without required customization. - Software application has capabilities for determination, calculation, exemptions, filing/returns, and/or registration. - The vendor had at least \$5 million in 2020 tax management software revenue. - The vendor has a minimum of one tax solution in market for at least three years. - The vendor must have a significant footprint within the small and midmarket businesses (i.e., businesses with less than 1,000 employees).